Bath Abbey: Modern renaissance

 During the 1820s and 1830s buildings, including houses, shops and taverns which were very close to or actually touching the walls of the abbey were demolished and the interior remodelled by George Phillips Manners who was the Bath City Architect.
 Manners erected flying buttresses to the exterior of the nave and added pinnacles to the turrets.

 Major restoration work was carried out by Sir George Gilbert Scott in the 1860s, funded by the rector, Charles Kemble.
 The work included the installation of fan vaulting in the nave, which was not merely a fanciful aesthetic addition but a completion of the original design.
 Oliver King had arranged for the vaulting of the choir, to a design by William and Robert Vertue.
 There are clues in the stonework that King intended the vaulting to continue into the nave, but that this plan was abandoned, probably for reasons of cost.
 In addition a stone screen between the choir and nave was removed.
 Scott's work was completed by his pupil Thomas Graham Jackson in the 1890s including work on the west front.
-Gilbert-Scott also designed the finely carved pews in the nave, and are among the finest examples of Church seating from the period, and have been described as "one of the most magnificent and extensive suites of Victorian church seating in the country".
+Gilbert-Scott also designed the finely carved pews in the nave, which are among the finest examples of Church seating from the period, and have been described as "one of the most magnificent and extensive suites of Victorian church seating in the country".